simrank3/SyriaTel_Customer_Churn_Analysis/README.md

 * A random forest classifier was ran.
 * A decision tree classifier was ran.
 * The random forest model had the best accuracy and F1 score.
-* Hypertuning was performed on the random forest model and it yeilded simialr results as the original model ran.
+* Hypertuning was performed on the random forest model and it yeilded similar results as the original model ran.

 ## Results

 Three different machine learning models have been used to predict "churn" feature from the dataset and the models were compared using F1 Score, precision, recall, accuracy and AUC (Area Under Curve - ROC Curve) performance metrics to choose the best model.In terms of accuracy, the according to F1 score and AUC metrics, the Random Forest Classifier model has performed the best amongst all the models ran.

 Hyperparameter tuning was performed to determine what parameters would yield the best model result.
 Another random forest regression was ran and it yielded a very similar accuracy and F1 score.
-The second model had a higher recall and lower precision.
-Either or random forest model would be good to use.
+The first model had a higher recall and lower precision.
+The model with the higher recall is the better model to use as it would be more detrimental if model says a client will not churn and they actually do.

 ## Suggestions